ICGC-TCGA-PanCancer/DEWrapperWorkflow/README.md

 Unlike previous workflows, there is now a central decider that generates INIs from a de-duplicated central index hosted on PanCancer.info.
 This should be much more reliable than the distributed deciders used previously.
 For more information see the [central-decider-client](https://github.com/ICGC-TCGA-PanCancer/central-decider-client).

+For information on setting this workflow up in the context of a larger cloud of worker VMs provisioned and managed by a central launcher the doles out work from the INIs generated with the central decider, see our documentation [here](https://github.com/ICGC-TCGA-PanCancer/pancancer-documentation).

+That infrastructure linked above is complex.
+What follows are sufficient instructions for runing the workflow manually on a single box.
+This is helpful for testing and/or small-scale runs.

 [![Build Status](https://travis-ci.org/ICGC-TCGA-PanCancer/DEWrapperWorkflow.svg?branch=develop)](https://travis-ci.org/ICGC-TCGA-PanCancer/DEWrapperWorkflow)

 ## Contact